serenity-is/docs/getting_started/starting_serene.md

 The sample application includes old and famous Northwind data along with services and user interface to edit it, which is mostly produced by Serenity Code Generator.

+### Adding Project Dependency

+The output of *Serene1.Script* project (Serene1.Script.Site.js) is copied under *Serene1.Web/scripts/site* on build.

+By default, Visual Studio only builds Serene1.Web project when you press F5 to run.

+> This is controlled by a setting under Visual Studio Options -> Projects and Solutions -> Build And Run -> "Only build startup projects and dependencies on Run".
+It is not recommended to change it.

+To make Script project also build when Web project is run, right click Serene1.Web project, click *Build Dependencies -> Project Dependencies* and check *Serene1.Script* under *Dependencies* tab.

+> Unfortunately, there is no way, we can set this dependency in Serene template.

 ### Troubleshooting Connection Problems